prosimo-io/ProsimoLabs/instruqt-tracks/prosimo-lab-observe-and-troubleshoot/02-discover-networks/assignment.md

 To save time, we have automated the on-boarding of the Cloud Accounts to Prosimo, and the deployment of the Prosimo Network Edges, which we will use in the following lab challenge.

 * Cloud Account on-boarding is fast and simple
-* Network Edge deployment is simple, but can take 20 - 30 minutes.
+* Network Edge deployment is simple, but can take 20 - 30 minutes, so we pre-deployed them for you.

 1) Click the "On-boarding Demo" tab to access the Navattic click-through demo.
 2) In the checklist (bottom right corner of screen), click on "Cloud Account On-boarding" to start the demonstration.